1:1 Frequently Asked Questions (FAQ)

 9. What should I do if the computer is lost or stolen?

-If loss or theft occurs at school, the student should immediately contact the Student Intervention Directors' office and/or school resource officer.
+If loss or theft occurs at school, the student should immediately contact the deans of students' office and/or school resource officer.
 If a loss or theft takes place off of school property, in addition to reporting the theft to the OPRF principal, the student and his/her parent/guardian are responsible for immediately contacting the local authorities, filing the appropriate police report, and obtaining a copy of the police report.

 10. Can I modify or upgrade the computer?

 Hardware upgrades or modifications to the computer are prohibited including, but not limited to, additional memory or hard drive upgrades.
 Should modifications be made to the computer, such modifications will become the property of OPRF.

 OPRF.
 The student will have the right to possess and use the device during their continuing active enrollment at OPRFHS .
 The device must be returned if the student stops attending school at OPRF or has his or her rights terminated.